Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * When a user clicks on the `Thank You` link, flowers that may be given for that occasion are displayed.

-***please note that a user is not bound to these occasions.
+***Please note that a user is not bound to these occasions.
 If a user wishes to purchase flowers within a certain occasion, for a different occasion, this is absolutely fine.***

 ### **COLOURS** <a name="colours"></a>

-There are six main colours found within the Florescence Flowers website.
+There are six main colours found on the Florescence Flowers website.
 Although there may be other colours within the bouquets, these are the six main colours found.

 #### *Blue* <a name="blue"></a>